Table of Contents[Hide][Show]

 Universal Theme Park Closures

-Universal Studios Hollywood has not yet announced a reopening date.
-However, Universal Orlando is scheduled to reopen on June 5, 2020.
+Universal Studios Hollywood has reopened their CityWalk area (which will include free parking for the time being).
+A reopening date for the theme park has not been set.
+However, Universal Orlando reopened June 5, 2020.
 A health alert is running on all or their websites warning that, “Exposure to COVID-19 is an inherent risk in any public location where people are present; we cannot guarantee you will not be exposed during your visit”.
 Annual pass holders will have their passes extended by the length of the park closure.

 See the answers to frequently asked Reopening questions here.